nessagulko-ctrl/satisfaction-insights/data/README.md

-# Data

-This folder will contain datasets used for analysis.
+## Dataset

-Initial dataset: U.S. Department of Education College Scorecard.
+This project uses a cleaned sample from the U.S. Department of Education College Scorecard dataset.

+The dataset includes institutional characteristics such as:
+- Institution name and location
+- Public vs. private control
+- Predominant degree type offered
+- Geographic region

+The dataset has been reduced to a manageable sample to allow for exploratory analysis and pattern detection.